 I’m at 197.3 miles for this year.
-I’m a little behind but am ok with it since I’m getting back on track with full training.
+I’m a little behind, but I am ok with it since I’m getting back on track with full training.

-Do you have a different approach to your in skating in 2018?
+Do you have a different approach to your skating in 2018?

 Faster and further.
-I want to have as much quality time on the skates as I do quantity of miles.
-So I really want to train smarter, if that means taking more time to focus on speed and doing shorter distances then so be it.
+I want to have as much quality time on the skates as I do the number of miles.
+So, I want to train smarter; if that means focusing more on speed and doing shorter distances, then so be it.
 I want to take that speed and intensity and be able to apply that to my distance rides.
-I also want to get back to grinderblading, my heart, my roots in skating will always come from there, the same mentality that pushes me in this skating stemmed from that skating and I miss that feeling.
+I also want to get back to grinderblading; my heart and my roots in skating will always come from there; the same mentality that pushes me in this skating stemmed from that skating, and I miss that feeling.
 More grinderblading and freeskating in 2018.

-I just want to get faster overall then transfer that speed into those distance numbers that I like to hit.
-A personal goal is to actually travel and make it to more skating related events.
-I feel like I’m missing out on a big part of skating by not making it to many events and I also think I need to perform in an environment like that to really push myself.
-I’ve always skated and had ideas for cool skate stuff but never took the time to actually pursue any of them but I’m trying to progress and push myself in all areas of my life so I’m investing time into getting an inline skating soft goods line started.
+I want to get faster overall and then transfer that speed into those distance numbers I like to hit.
+A personal goal is actually to travel and make it to more skating-related events.
+I feel like I’m missing out on a big part of skating by not making it to many events, and I also think I need to perform in an environment like that to push myself.
+I’ve always skated and had ideas for cool skate stuff but never actually pursued any of them.
+Still, I’m trying to progress and push myself in all areas of my life, so I’m investing time into starting an inline skating soft goods line.

-The idea stems from my facebook page “Made to Blade” that I made to bring people together to progress in skating, learn from each other, and connect.
-“Blacktop” is the name, the designs are all ideas born in my head while spending time skating out on the blacktop.
-Some will be crazy, some cool and race inspired, some shirts you might be able to tell just how close to bonking I was when the idea hit me.
+The idea stems from my Facebook page, “Made to Blade,” which I made to bring people together to progress in skating, learn from each other, and connect.
+“Blacktop” is the name, the designs are all ideas born in my head while skating out on the blacktop.
+Some will be crazy, some cool and race-inspired, some shirts you might be able to tell just how close to bonking I was when the idea hit me.
 I just want it to be a cool fun line that inline skaters can wear to represent their love for skating while skating or chilling.
 Blacktop clothes will be Made to Blade.

-You were the first person I knew to skate distance and I remember thinking how crazy you were doing 20, 30 miles… Since then you’ve evolved into a blading monster, devouring miles and increasing your speed everyday.
-You’ve also been an inspiration to skaters around the world, how does it feel to make an impact on so people’s lives and helping them live a healthy lifestyle?
+You were the first person I knew to skate distance, and I remember thinking how crazy you were doing 20, 30 miles… Since then, you’ve evolved into a blading monster, devouring miles and increasing your daily speed.
+You’ve also inspired skaters worldwide; how does it feel to impact people’s lives and help them live a healthy lifestyle?

-Thanks, I do remember early on just not even knowing what I was doing but wanting to just skate and skate.
-I really think so many junk miles helped establish my endurance early on then I just kept building from there.
-As far as being an inspiration, I honestly had no clue that I had any type of effect like that, but if that’s the case that is really awesome to hear.
-I have had some really cool messages from people through social media stuff and I always get happy reading those or talking about skating with people.
-I’ve made lots of new friends and have realized I have a huge support net that makes me very thankful and happy.
+Thanks.
+I remember not knowing what I was doing early on but wanting to skate and skate.
+I think so many junk miles helped establish my endurance early on, and then I kept building from there.
+As far as being an inspiration, I honestly had no clue that I had any effect like that, but if that’s the case, that is awesome to hear.
+I have had some really cool messages through social media, and I always get happy reading those or talking about skating with people.
+I’ve made many new friends and realized I have a huge support net that makes me very thankful and happy.

-Did you think the big wheel blading trend would take off like it has?
-Did you ever imagine that several aggressive skaters are now skating marathons and doing distance?
+Did you think the big wheel blading trend would take off as it has?
+Did you ever imagine several aggressive skaters now skating marathons and doing distance?

-It only makes sense that it would.
-When more people put on big wheels and felt themselves rolling, flying down the street freely with a smile on their face.
+It only makes sense that it would when more people put on big wheels and felt themselves rolling, flying down the street freely with a smile on their faces.
 Because that’s the true power behind the big wheels trend, it’s just fun.
-Even though I’ve aggressive skated the longest I’ve probably had skates on my feet way more these past 4 years or so than ever before because of distance skating and big wheeling.
-I know this skating doesn’t hurt you the same way aggressive does and maybe a lot of us are looking for the fitness aspect or a way to keep skating while pushing our limits without having to always feel wrecked, either way it’s a cool change to see.
+Even though I’ve aggressive skated the longest, I’ve probably had skates on my feet way more these past four years or so than ever before because of distance skating and big wheeling.
+I know this skating doesn’t hurt you the way aggressive does, and maybe a lot of us are looking for the fitness aspect or a way to keep skating while pushing our limits without having to always feel wrecked; either way, it’s a cool change to see.

-Do you think this movement will help build a bridge between the different disciplines of skating?
+Do you think this movement will help build a bridge between the different skating disciplines?

-I think it already has we are just seeing the momentum building even more, it’s a really cool time to be an inline skater.
+I think it already has.
+We are just seeing the momentum building even more; it’s a cool time to be an inline skater.

 Video of Eric Cruz skating down Palmer Lane in Austin, Texas